Leiden University from the Netherlands Visits NCKU to Discuss Potential Collaborations-國立成功大學永續發展SDGs

 Synergy Correlation

-On the morning of August 28, 2025, Vice President and Dean of the Faculty of Science at Leiden University, Jasper Knoester, along with Yun Tian, Policy Officer for Global Affairs in the Faculty of Science, visited National Cheng Kung University (NCKU).
-They were welcomed by NCKU Executive Vice President Yong-Chun Lee and representatives from various colleges for a high-level university meeting between NCKU and Leiden University.
-The discussions focused on potential collaborations in quantum computing, artificial intelligence, environmental science, and semiconductor research, including joint research projects, co-supervision of graduate students, short-term training, student exchanges, and faculty exchanges.
+On the morning of August 28, 2025, Pro Rector and Dean of Faculty of Science Jasper Knoester, along with Ms. Yun Tian, Policy Officer Internationalization, Faculty of Science, Leiden University (LEI), visited National Cheng Kung University (NCKU).
+They were welcomed by NCKU Executive Vice President Yung-Chun Lee and representatives from various colleges to conduct a university-level meeting and a visit to the Academy of Innovative Semiconductor and Sustainable Manufacturing (AISSM) focused on collaboration between NCKU and Leiden University.
+The discussions centered on quantum computing, artificial intelligence, environmental science, and semiconductor fields, exploring research initiatives, co-supervision of graduate students, short-term training programs, student exchanges, and faculty mobility.

-The two universities plan to expand collaboration in quantum computing, artificial intelligence, environmental science, and semiconductor research.
+Collaboration between NCKU and LEI aims to expand initiatives in quantum computing, artificial intelligence, environmental science, and semiconductor fields.

 View more